-US appeals court upholds block on Trump travel ban - Nigeria Today
+US Appeals Court Upholds Block on Trump Travel Ban - Nigeria Today

 “The longer it goes on, in a way the worse it is for the Trump administration because they claimed they needed this right away for national security,” she said.

-The post US appeals court upholds block on Trump travel ban appeared first on The Independent Uganda:.
+The post US Appeals Court Upholds Block on Trump Travel Ban appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share